These are the people in the UK who deliver the 2 day Transition LAUNCH and Transition TALK courses.

 Inez Aponte has been a professional storyteller and workshop facilitator since 1997.
 She was a member of Transition Bristol for a year and a half until moving to Totnes in September 2009.
 Her main focus there was communications and volunteer recruitment.
 At Transition conferences you will find her teaching harmony singing to innocent passers-by and she is currently on a mission to get the nation to slow down and bake bread with her latest project 'Loaves of Love'.

-Sophy set up the first “Heart and Soul” group in Totnes that focuses on the psychology of change, as well as coordinating the TTT central office and systems.
+Sophy jointly set up the first “Heart and Soul” group in Totnes in 2006.
+She co-founded Transition Training and has delivered Launch and other workshops to transition projects around the world and is currently coordinating work on Inner Transition for Transition Network.
 A trainer for over 20 years she has worked as an engineer, information systems consultant and psychotherapist and has considerable experience of voluntary sector and community projects.

 Mandy lives with her children in a small village in the beautiful Ddyfi Valley in mid Wales.
 She is an initiating group member of Transition Bro Ddyfi Trawsnewid which she helped set up in 2007 and has been actively involved with ever since.
 She has been a teacher and trainer for over 15 years and has worked in sustainable land use research, horticulture, vocational training and is also qualified as a medical herbalist.

 She has a long-term interest in traditional land use and low impact ways of living and spent time both in the UK and abroad learning how to do this on a practical level.
 She discovered the delights of permaculture and gained her design certificate in 1993.